avenues-hangprinter-team/Avenues-Hangprinter-V3-Documentation/README.md

 To solve it, we flashed NZS original software, ran the `calibration` and copied the calibration numbers that were shown in the serial motor.

-Then we came back to Torbjørn's version, in the file `nonvolatile.cpp`.
-We pasted the numbers in line 29, and added a comma after the last one.
+Then we came back to Torbjørn's version, in the file `nonvolatile.cpp` We pasted the numbers in line 29, and added a comma after CAccAthe last one.

   ![Numbers](/CalNumbers.png)